Malaysia Federal Route 3214

-Federal Route 3214 is an industrial federal road in the Klang Valley region, Selangor, Malaysia.
+Federal Route 3214 is a former industrial federal road in the Klang Valley region, Selangor, Malaysia.

 The Kilometre Zero is located at USJ Interchange.

 At most sections, the Federal Route 3214 was built under the JKR R5 road standard, with a speed limit of 90 km/h.

 There is one overlap: Shah Alam–Bukit Jelutong (overlaps with E35 Guthrie Corridor Expressway).

+The Federal Route 3214 has been split into Federal Route 286 (Shah Alam–Puchong) and 287 (Subang–Batu Tiga).